Adewale1010/all-low_level_programming/0x05-pointers_arrays_strings/README.md

-4-print_rev.c: C program that prints a string in reverse 5-rev_string.c: C program that reverses a string 6-puts.c: C program that prints every other character of a string, starting from the first character
+4-print_rev.c: C program that prints a string in reverse 5-rev_string.c: C program that reverses a string 6-puts.c: C program that prints every other character of a string, starting from the first character 7-puts_half.c: C program that prints half of a string